1 Thessalonians

 iii] Interpretation:

 The letter's closing covers v25-28.
 It consists of three specific requests, and closes with an invocation of grace.
 The first request is a request for prayer.
 Paul is seeking prayers for his mission team, and so presumably he is asking for prayer-support for his gospel ministry.
 The second request is somewhat unclear.
 In Eastern society family members and friends would kiss the cheek of another, both male and female, as an expression of mutual respect and affection.
-Paul may be asking the church members to treat each other as family, but it is unlikely that he is instituting a liturgical greeting, even though such soon became part of Christian worship (a tradition maintained today in the giving of peace - a practice viewed by many as disruptive!).
-It may well be that Paul is asking the person who is reading the letter to the church to offer this affectionate greeting to the congregation on his behalf; see Collins, Studies on the First letter to the Thessalonians, 1984.
-The third request is virtually a strongly worded note calling on the church elders to read the letter to the congregation and not restrict its communication.
-It is likely that the note is in Paul's own hand.
+Paul may be asking the church members to treat each other as family, but it is unlikely that he is instituting a liturgical greeting, even though such soon became part of Christian worship (a tradition reinstituted today in the giving of peace - a liturgical practice viewed by many as disruptive!).
+It is likely that Paul is asking the person who is reading the letter to the church to offer an affectionate greeting to the congregation on his behalf (blow a kiss); see Collins, Studies on the First letter to the Thessalonians, 1984.
+The third request is a strongly worded note calling on the church elders to read the letter to the congregation and not restrict its communication.
+It is likely that this note is in Paul's own hand.

 Paul concludes with a concluding benediction, an invocation of grace.
 The word "grace" appears in all the concluding benedictions in Paul's letters, as it does in the salutations at the beginning of the letters.
 One thing we are sure of with Paul is that all is grace.
-This grace is not any old grace, it is divine favor that flows from Jesus Christ; it is the undeserved, unmerited, mercy and kindness bestowed by God on those united to Christ in faith.
+This grace is not any old grace, it is the gift of divine favour that flows from Jesus Christ; it is the undeserved, unmerited, mercy and kindness bestowed by God on those united to Christ in faith.

 Text - 5:23

-Benediction and postscript, v23-28: i] Benediction, v23-24 - a prayer for full sanctification and a promise for its realization.
-The prayer is so important that Paul repeats it in the second clause of v23; he prays that the whole person may be preserved entire and without blame, cf., Morris.
-For the Thessalonians, neither their "complete sanctification", nor their being "preserved blameless", is dependent on their own personal struggling for it, but on their trusting the God who has already called them to himself, and who will bring to pass in their lives what he has already begun, cf., Fee, p231.
+Benediction and postscript, v23-28: i] Benediction, v23-24 - a prayer for full sanctification and a promise for its realisation.
+The prayer is so important that Paul repeats it in the second clause of v23; he prays that they be completely sanctified and that their whole person be preserved entirely and without blame, cf., Morris.
+Again, the indicative and imperative apply.
+Through faith in Christ the Thessalonian believers stand perfectly holy / sanctified in the presence of God, a promise according to God's will that Paul rightly prays for.
+At the same time, it is necessary that the Thessalonian believers strive, in the renewing power of the Spirit of Christ, for sanctified living, for which Paul prays, in accord with God's will.
+Neither their "complete sanctification", nor their being "preserved blameless", is dependent on their own personal struggle for it, but on their trust in God who, having called them to himself, will complete what he began, cf., Fee, p231.

-de "-" - but, and.
-Here serving to indicate a step in the argument, ie., a paragraph marker; "Now may the God of peace ...", ESV.
+de "-" - but/and.
+Transitional, serving to indicate a step in the argument, ie., a paragraph marker; "Now may the God of peace ...", ESV.

-oJ qeoV (oV) "the God" - [may he], the God.
-Nominative, standing in apposition to the personal pronoun "he".
+oJ qeoV (oV) "the God" - the god.
+Nominative, standing in apposition to the personal pronoun autoV, "he".

 thV eirhnhV "of peace" - of peace.
-The genitive is adjectival, obviously not attributive, "the peaceful God", even though true, but more idiomatic, "the God who bestows / brings about peace"; "the God who gives us peace", TEV.
+The genitive is adjectival, descriptive, idiomatic / producer, or verbal, subjective "the God who bestows / brings about peace"; "the God who gives us peace", TEV.

-thrhqein (threw) "may ...... be kept [blameless]" - may they be kept, guarded = preserved.
+thrhqein (threw) opt. aor. pas. "may ...... be kept" - [and] may keep, guard = preserve.
 Optative, expressing a wish, here as a wish-prayer.
-This second wish-prayer "repeats and extends on the first", Wanamaker.
+This second wish-prayer "repeats and extends the first", Wanamaker.

-oloklhron adj. "[your] whole" - [the] whole, complete, undamaged, intact.
-"Being complete and meeting all expectations", BDAG.
-The adjective is attributive.
+oloklhron adj. "whole" - [the] whole, complete, undamaged, intact.
+This second adjective is attributive, and because it is singular, it technically only limits the first noun, "spirit", although the other two nouns are likely included, cf., BDF #135.3.
+Paul prays that their whole being be preserved" when the Lord comes.
+The sense of the word is "being complete and meeting all expectations", BDAG.
 Morris suggest that there is a sacrificial allusion in the use of this word such that "the entire surrender of the man to God ... is involved in sanctification."
 Still, the verb "to be kept" is passive, so again, God does the keeping of the whole / complete spirit, soul and body, and this to a complete end, namely, our being blameless in the day of Christ's appearing.

-to pneuma (a atoV) "spirit" - the [whole] spirit [and the soul and the body].
-The three elements, "spirit", "soul" and "body", stand in apposition to "whole".
+to pneuma (a atoV) "spirit" - spirit [and the soul and the body of you be preserved].
+The first noun of a combined subject of the optative verb "to be preserved."
 This three-part division has prompted debate.
 Is our being made up of body, soul and spirit, or just body and soul/spirit?
 That a human consists of body / flesh and spirit / soul (the God breathed element) is the dominant teaching of the scriptures.
 It is likely that Paul is being less than technical at this point, but it can be argued that to pneuma is alluding to "the Holy Spirit" as the mediator of the sanctifying power that makes the "soul and body" "blameless".

-Ihsou Cristou (oV) gen. "Jesus Christ" - Genitive, standing in apposition to the genitive "Lord [of us]"; "our Lord, namely Jesus Christ."
+Ihsou Cristou (oV) gen. "Jesus Christ" - jesus christ.
+Genitive, standing in apposition to the genitive "Lord [of us]"; "our Lord, namely Jesus Christ."

 v24

-pistoV adj. "is faithful" - is to be trusted [and he will do, effect].
-Predicate adjective.
-Given the character of God, he will bring to fruition that which Paul prayed for the Thessalonians, namely their complete sanctification.
+pistoV adj. "is faithful" - is trusted.
+Predicate adjective, emphatic by position.
+Given the character of God, he will bring to fruition Paul's prayer for the Thessalonians, namely their complete sanctification.
 God is "absolutely to be relied on to carry out what has been promised", Fee.

 v25